Ahead of the 2016 Adrian Flux British Grand Prix on July 9 we’ve taken a look back to how the sport was portrayed in fiction in its first golden age.

 In many ways they were the precursors of superhero comics, which would eventually replace them.
 Some of those behind the early speedway adventures in children’s papers went on to become some of the most acclaimed writers in the world.

-According to the exhaustive site Speedway Fiction, one of the earliest stories featuring speedway was published in Boy’s Magazine in 1928, the same year that speedway as we know it now was first raced in the UK.
+According to the exhaustive, but sadly defunct, site Speedway Fiction, one of the earliest stories featuring speedway was published in Boy’s Magazine in 1928, the same year that speedway as we know it now was first raced in the UK.

 A thrilling tale of a daring speedway racer and how he foils an attempt on the life of a visiting African king, it is, unsurprisingly, very racist to modern eyes.
 Even without the shocking reminders about the attitudes of the past, it’s not a classic speedway story.
 The racing is little more than a backdrop to a fairly standard adventure yarn, perhaps indicating that the anonymous author wasn’t basing the details on first-hand experience.